 be operated at a power supply of as small as 0.9V.

-Results: Process Variation analysis is performed to test the robustness of the proposed circuit at
+Conclusion: Process Variation analysis performed proves the robustness of the proposed circuit at

-all process corners through Monte Carlo simulation.

-Conclusion: Finally, the design is also validated at lower process nodes like 28nm UMC.
+all process corners.
+Also, the design gets validated at lower process nodes like 28nm UMC.